Equipment¶

 LTDF equipment¶

-The LTDF maintains a separate but substantial weapons-and-equipment stockpile.
+The LTDF maintains a separate but substantial weapons-and-equipment stockpile under the federal reserve-equipment programme.
 See the LTDF page for organisation.
-Summary of equipment categories:
+Summary:

 | Category | Notes |